PeterJBurke/google-maps-mcp-server/docs/DEPLOYMENT.md

 ### 4. Add to GitHub Secrets

+**Important Security Information:**
+- GitHub Secrets are encrypted and stored separately by GitHub
+- They are NOT stored in your repository code
+- They are NOT visible in logs, commit history, or pull requests
+- They are only accessible to GitHub Actions workflows
+- This is safe to use even in public repositories

+**Steps:**

 1. Go to your repository: https://github.com/PeterJBurke/google-maps-mcp-server
 2. Navigate to: **Settings** → **Secrets and variables** → **Actions**
 3. Click **New repository secret**